THE online newspaper for our community, if its local we tell it...

 For people who work, rest or play in Nailsea

 This old glassworks ‘cauldron’ was made a feature for the Nailsea in Bloom gold award-winning entry in 2009.
-Before and after pictures top and below.
+Sadly the oak tree is now a carved venture on the village gree as it died.
+A page dedicated to its transformation is HERE.

 In the late 18th century Nailsea was a small industrial village based on coal mining and glass manufacturing.